maximilianh/crisporPaper/README.md

 Efficiency scoring
 ================

+This part requires 3rd party software packages:
+- an R package for the Wang/Lander score, to install it:
+    Rscript -e 'install.packages("e1071", repos="http://cran.rstudio.com/")'
+- usually not needed: the python svmlight library for the fast calculation of Chari scores: pip install svmlight

 effData/:
 Contains the data from the efficiency studies.
 Each subdirectory contains supplementary files or converted excel tables and a conversion script